On March 28, 2020, in the opening stages of the pandemic, the World Health Organization (WHO) tweeted: “FACT: #COVID19 is NOT airborne.”

 In mid-February 2020, over 5,000 members of the Shincheonji Church of Jesus religious sect in South Korea caught COVID-19.
 Practically all of the cases seem to have originally stemmed from one woman, "Patient 31.”

+Similar superspreader events started to be reported elsewhere in the world, from cruise ships to bars.
 These stories caught the attention of Professor Linsey Marr, an environmental engineer and aerosol scientist studying viruses in the air at Virginia Tech.
 By her counts, Marr is one of the five or so scientists in the world studying this overlap between how particles move around in the air and the airborne transmission of viruses.

 Watching the news of COVID-19 come out of China, Marr and a handful of other scientists started to strongly suspect that this virus was not primarily spread by visible droplets of spit and snot coughed or sneezed out of an infected person, but through microscopic airborne aerosols.